 - Extreme anger, especially in cases where there has been a betrayal.
 This may manifest as anger outbursts or ‘snapping’ at people.

 The way out of grief is through grief.
 This is hard to hear when in the depths of grief—the last thing we want to do is wade through it—but grief that is suppressed, ignored or fought against will eventually surface.
 It’s a little like trying to hold all the balloons underwater and prevent them from popping up; you can only keep them all down for so long.

 Grief counselling is about helping you access the emotions associated with grief and walking with you through your grief.
 Elisabeth Kubler-Ross once said that the one thing we all need on our journey is a witness to our pain.
 Your counsellor can be that witness.

-What typically happens after a loss is that friends and family will be there to support you for the first three or so months—making meals, helping with daily shores and commitments, checking in on you—but after that the help begins to wane as people return to the realities of life.
-However, after three months your pain may be just as acute as it was at three weeks, and you need your support network as much as you did before.
+What typically happens after a loss is that friends and family will be there to support you for the first three or so months—making meals, helping with daily chores and commitments, checking in on you—but after that, the help begins to wane as people return to the realities of life.
+However, after three months, your pain may be just as acute as it was at three weeks, and you need your support network as much as you did before.